status-im/nimbus-eth1/execution_chain/sync/beacon/README.md

          symbol is potentally used in code comments of the implementation, only.)

+* *F* -- cached value of the resolved finalised hash of the last *consensus head* request.

 ### Sync Processing

 The syncer starts at an idle state